Macquarie Law School

 Position: Professor & Dean of Macquarie Law School

 Tel: +61-2-9850 9931

 Fax: +61-2-9850 7686

-Dr. Natalie Klein is a Professor at Macquarie Law School and previously served as acting Head of the Department of Policing, Intelligence and Counter-Terrorism.
+Dr. Natalie Klein is Professor and Dean at Macquarie Law School and previously served as acting Head of the Department of Policing, Intelligence and Counter-Terrorism.
 At Macquarie, she teaches and researches in different areas of international law, with a focus on law of the sea and international dispute settlement.
-Dr. Klein is the author of Dispute Settlement and the UN Convention on the Law of the Sea (Cambridge University Press, 2005) and has recently completed a manuscript for Oxford University Press, entitled Maritime Security and the Law of the Sea.
-She regularly provides advice, undertakes consultancies and interacts with the media on law of the sea issues.
-Prior to joining Macquarie, Dr. Klein worked in the international litigation and arbitration practice of Debevoise & Plimpton LLP, served as counsel to the Government of Eritrea and was a consultant in the Office of Legal Affairs at the United Nations.
+Professor Klein is the author of Dispute Settlement and the UN Convention on the Law of the Sea (Cambridge University Press, 2005) and Maritime Security and the Law of the Sea (Oxford University Press, 2011).
+She provides advice, undertakes consultancies, and interacts with the media on law of the sea issues.
+Prior to joining Macquarie, Professor Klein worked in the international litigation and arbitration practice of Debevoise & Plimpton LLP, served as counsel to the Government of Eritrea (1998-2002), and was a consultant in the Office of Legal Affairs at the United Nations.
 Her masters and doctorate in law were earned at Yale Law School.
 In 2013, she was invited to become a Fellow of the Australian Academy of Law.

 BA (Juris) LLB (Hons) (Adel), LLM JSD (Yale)

 Public international law, particularly international dispute resolution, law of the sea, international humanitarian law, international commercial arbitration, investment disputes

 - Techera, E, Klein, N (eds), Sharks: Conservation, Governance and Management (Oxford: Routledge Earthscan, 2014), pp 1-331.

 - Klein, N (ed), Litigating International Law Disputes: Weighing the Options, Cambridge: Cambridge University Press, 2014.